-Durian Furniture launches their first store in Ajmer | www.lokmattimes.com
+Durian Furniture Launches Their First Store in Ajmer | www.lokmattimes.com

-Durian Furniture proudly announces the launch of their first store in Ajmer, Rajasthan on December 3, 2022.
-Harish Gidwani, a renowned social worker/ leader (Pen Wale) inaugurated the Durian store.
+Ajmer (Rajasthan) [India], December 23: Durian Furniture proudly announces the launch of their first store in Ajmer, Rajasthan on 3rd December, 2022.
+Mr. Harish Gidwani, a renowned social worker/ leader (Pen Wale) inaugurated the Durian store.

-Located in Rajasthan Awasan Mandal, Vaishali Nagar, this sprawling 7550 Sq Ft store showcases an eclectic range of luxury furniture including sofas, recliners, dining sets, beds, and more.
-This franchise store is owned by Ram Gyanani.
+Located in Rajasthan Awasan Mandal, Vaishali Nagar, this sprawling 7550 Sq.Ft. store showcases an eclectic range of luxury furniture including sofas, recliners, dining sets, beds, and more.
+This franchise store is owned by Mr. Ram Gyanani.

 With an exciting inaugural offer on a select range of home and office furniture, the furniture store will give an immersive experience of luxury living to the people of Ajmer.